 The Marshall Manne Schulman Competition for Student Papers in Criminal Law and/or Criminal Procedure

-- The Grand Prize –winning paper will be published in the Criminal Law Journal, the official quarterly publication of the Criminal Law Section of the California Lawyers Association
+- The Grand Prize: winning paper will be published in the Criminal Law Journal, the official quarterly publication of the Criminal Law Section of the State Bar of California

 - One-year student membership in the Criminal Law Section